dataforgoodfr/quotaclimat/README.md

 ```

 ## Program Metadata table
-How to update `postgres/program_metadata.json` (Program Metadata table)
-After updating "quotaclimat/data_processing/mediatree/channel_program.json" you need to execute to update `postgres/program_metadata.json`
+After updating "quotaclimat/data_processing/mediatree/channel_program.json" you need to execute this command to update `postgres/program_metadata.json`
 ```
-poetry run python3 quotaclimat/transform_program.py
+poetry run python3 transform_program.py
-# need to transform it to an array of json
 ```
 The SQL queries are based on this file that generate the Program Metadata table.

+With the docker-entrypoint.sh this command is done automatically, so for production uses, you will not have to run this command.

 ### Fix linting
 Before committing, make sure that the line of codes you wrote are conform to PEP8 standard by running: